Socialist Arab Lebanon Vanguard Party: Military structure and organization

+Syria's Intervention in Lebanon

 Lebanese Civil War

 During the Lebanese Civil War, the Lebanese parliament formed the National Dialogue Committee in 1975.
 Assem Qanso of the pro-Syrian party became a member, but no figures from the pro-Iraqi Ba'ath Party were given a seat on the committee.
-The party was a member of the Lebanese National Movement, a political alliance led by Kamal Jumblatt of the Progressive Socialist Party, and had an organized a militia of around 5000 armed men that received its funding and weapons by Iraq.
+The party was a member of the Lebanese National Movement, a political alliance led by Kamal Jumblatt of the Progressive Socialist Party, and had an organized a militia of around 2000 armed men that received its funding and weapons by Iraq.

+The party was a big critic of both Syria and Israels invasions of Lebanon.
+The party supported the Lebanese arab identity and wanted an arab state.
+It was a main factor in the battle of the hotels and Israels invasions of Lebanon 1978 and 1982.